Skip to content

 What’s happening

 AI legal tools are no longer limited to lawyers.
 Corporate legal departments are deploying AI to handle contract review, regulatory compliance checks, and routine transactional work without outside counsel.
-Lawhive, backed by Google, built an AI platform that serves consumers directly — and then acquired a traditional law firm to handle the cases that need human judgment.
+Lawhive, backed by Google, built an AI platform that serves consumers directly, then acquired a traditional law firm to handle the cases that need human judgment.
 The platform decides what needs a lawyer.
 Not the client, and not the firm.

 The shift is structural.
 When a general counsel can use AI to review a standard NDA in minutes, the question is no longer whether outside counsel is better.
 The question is whether outside counsel is necessary.
 Harvey AI, valued at $8 billion and serving 42% of the Am Law 100, is building tools that corporate clients will eventually use without a law firm intermediary.